 Although primarily a tropical species extending into equatorial Africa, their distribution is very restricted in South Africa and is mainly confined to iSimangaliso, highlighting the park’s importance for the future conservation of the South African population.

 Following the insertion of tracking devices in the belly of selected Gaboon adders, Jon could track and monitor their movements as part of his research.

-The core area of activity averaged 6.7 hectares, with the mean male core activity centre almost five times greater than that of females.
+The core activity area averaged 6.7 hectares, with the mean male core activity centre almost five times greater than that of females.
 Snakes tracked (using VHF telemetry) were highly sedentary, especially during winter when individuals remained at single localities for extended periods (max.
 87 days).
 Activity peaked for both sexes at the onset of the breeding season during March, with individuals averaging a movement distance of 598 metres.

-Visitors walking the self-guided trails in the Igwalagwala Trail and St Lucia Nature Park areas of iSimangaliso should keep a careful eye open for these snakes as they are fond of lying in a sunny patch of path or amongst fallen leaves.
+Visitors walking the self-guided trails in the Igwalagwala Trail and St Lucia Nature Park areas of iSimangaliso should keep a careful eye open for these snakes as they are fond of lying in a sunny patch of the path or amongst fallen leaves.
 Several visitors have reported spotting Gaboons, wisely choosing to leave a wide berth between themselves and the snoozing snake.
-A sighting should be considered a rare and special privilege, and just another example of the miracles awaiting discovery in iSimangaliso.
+A sighting should be considered a rare and special privilege and just another example of the miracles awaiting discovery in iSimangaliso.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: